themusiclab/language-experience-music/README.md

 ## Asistance

-if you have any questions, or need help with any of the data, code, or material associated, please contact Jingxuan Liu (jingxuan.liu@duke.edu) and/or Samuel Mehr (sam@wjh.harvard.edu).
+if you have any questions, or need help with any of the data, code, or material associated, please contact Jingxuan Liu (jingxuan.liu@duke.edu), Courtney Hilton (courtneyhilton@g.harvard.edu), and/or Samuel Mehr (sam@wjh.harvard.edu).